 Sacred Trees: According to Iroquois legend, the Great Spirit had told them that the animals and the things of the forest were their helpers.
 They knew they needed trees and plants and animals to live.
 But they were still sorry when they had to take a life.

 They were very careful to take only what they absolutely needed.
-To the Iroquois and other Woodland Indians, it would have been an insult to kill something and then waste it.
+To the Iroquois and other Woodland Native Americans, it would have been an insult to kill something and then waste it.